HbbSiregar/HbbSiregar/README.md

 ---

 🎥 **Creative Background Meets Data Science**
-With over 9 years of experience in the animation and game industry, I’ve contributed to global projects such as *Warcraft Reforged*, *Ice Age 5*, *The Dragon Prince Season 4-7*, *Rabbid Invasion Season 4*, etc. Now, I’m pursuing a career in **Data Science / Analysis / Engineering**, blending creative intuition with analytical thinking.
+With over 9 years of experience in the animation and game industry, I’ve contributed to global projects such as *Warcraft Reforged*, *Ice Age 5*, *The Dragon Prince Season 4-7*, *Rabbid Invasion*, and more.
+Now I’m pivoting to the data field — blending my storytelling and visual background with analytical skills as a **Data Analyst**, **Data Scientist**, and **Data Engineer**.

-🚀 **Hacktiv8 Full-Time Data Science Graduate**
+🚀 **Hacktiv8 Full-Time Data Science Graduate (2025)**
-Recently completed an intensive bootcamp focusing on Data Analysis, Machine Learning, Deep Learning, Data Engineering, and Data Visualization.
+Focused on data engineering, EDA, machine learning, deep learning, dashboarding, and end-to-end pipeline automation.

 ---